damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 NOTE: Don´t flash Magisk or GApps on first boot, reboot to TWRP later.
 ```
 ```
-NOTE: To boot into TWRP, launch the switchroot android payload from hekate and press VOL+
+NOTE: To boot into TWRP, launch the switchroot android payload from hekate and press VOL+.
 ```